-5. In almost every country in the world, children are more likely to live in poverty than adults
+5. Children are significantly more likely to live in poverty than adults

-Whether using the extreme poverty line, or the Multidimensional Poverty Index, data tells us children are more likely to live in poverty than other groups.
-Ending child poverty is a challenge in many countries around the world and one of the world’s most urgent tasks.
+The accumulated evidence from many studies tells us that children are disproportionately affected by poverty.
+Indeed, children are twice as likely as adults to live in extreme poor households.
+Ending child poverty is a challenge in most countries and one of the world’s most urgent tasks.

 6. Only half of all countries in the world have updated child poverty data